You are currently viewing 9 Frugal Laundry Tips to Save Money

 Save on dryer sheets

 To save on dryer sheets, use white vinegar.
 Alternatively, save money by buying cloth towels instead of disposable sheets or making your own homemade dryer sheets with essential oils.
 Another money-saving laundry tip is to purchase fabric softener sheets in bulk and keep some on hand so that you do not have to run to the store every time you run out of softener.
+Since dryer sheets can only be used once, they are also not an environmentally friendly option.
+An alternative could be wool dryer balls, which are multi-use and come with the added bonus of reducing the drying time by up to 50%.

 Wash in cold water